Action Plan: What It Is + How to Make One in 6 Steps

 Action plan vs. project plan

 A project plan is a bit more complicated than an action plan.
-Project plans are blueprints of the key elements your team needs to accomplish to successfully achieve your project goals.
+Project plans are blueprints of the key elements your team needs to achieve your project goals.
 A project plan includes seven elements:

 1. Goals and project objectives